mpollmeier/gremlin-scala/README.md

 ## Gremlin-Scala for Apache Tinkerpop 3

-A slim wrapper to make Gremlin - a JVM graph traversal library - usable from Scala.
-This is the current development branch for [Apache Tinkerpop3](https://github.com/apache/incubator-tinkerpop).
-The old version for Tinkerpop 2 is still in the [2.x branch](https://github.com/mpollmeier/gremlin-scala/tree/2.x).
+A wrapper to use [Apache Tinkerpop3](https://github.com/apache/incubator-tinkerpop) - a JVM graph traversal library - from Scala.

-### Benefits
 * Scala friendly function signatures, aiming to be close to the Scala collection library.
-  * use standard Scala functions instead of having to worry about how to implement things like `java.util.function.BiPredicate`
+  * use standard Scala functions - no need to worry about how to implement things like `java.util.function.BiPredicate`
 * Beautiful DSL to create vertices and edges
 * Type safe traversals
 * Minimal runtime overhead - only allocates additional instances if absolutely necessary